canvasxyz/canvas-docs/docs/tutorial/using-canvas-cli.md

 v16.15.1
 ```

 If you're on a more recent version of Node, Canvas won't run because of an unpatched issue with OpenSSL libraries.
-You should use NVM to get Node v16, which should be mostly painless.
+You should use NVM to get Node v16, which should be straightforward.

 Go to https://github.com/nvm-sh/nvm#installing-and-updating, which should give you a `curl` command for installing NVM.
 Once you have it installed, open a new command line window, and run: